Color the ice indoor activity using the light table.

 But over time (just like your favorite boots), it becomes more familiar.
 It also lights up your preschooler’s creativity and begins to change the way your preschooler thinks.

-"With an intellectual engaging environment and scaffolding to explore questions and theories, young children can develop many healthy dispositions toward learning and acquire skills, deeper understandings, and increasing curiosity about and respect for the amazing world."
+“With an intellectually engaging environment and scaffolding to explore questions and theories, young children can develop many healthy dispositions toward learning and acquire skills, deeper understandings, and increasing curiosity about and respect for the amazing world.”
 Designs for Living and Learning

 To simplify: Providing our children with toys that “do the thinking for us” are failing to engage preschooler’s curiosity.